Human remains found on Chad Daybell’s property were of missing Idaho kids: Police

 Vallow, 46, was arrested in February and is facing two felony counts of desertion and nonsupport of dependent children and one misdemeanor count each of resisting and obstructing an officer, solicitation of a crime and contempt.

-Daybell, 51, was taken into custody Tuesday on two felony counts of destruction, alteration or concealment of evidence.
+Daybell, 51, was taken into custody Tuesday on two felony counts of destruction, alteration or concealment of evidence after the remains were found on his property.

 Each is being held on a $1 million bond.